hpc/charliecloud/doc/ch-test.rst

   :code:`run`
     Running containers and associated functionality.
-This requires a packed images directory produced by a successful :code:`build` phase, which can be copied from the build system if it's not also the run system.
+This requires a packed images directory produced by a successful :code:`build` phase, which can be copied from the build system if it’s not also the run system.

   :code:`examples`
     Example applications.
 Requires an unpacked images directory produced by a